napari/napari/docs/plugins/npe2_manifest_specification.md

   `{obj.__module__}:{obj.__qualname__}` (e.g.
   `my_package.a_module:some_function`).
 For a command to be useful, this field must be specified.
-If it isn't specified here it should be done dynamically inside the plugin's 'activate()' function.
+If it isn't specified here it should be done dynamically inside the plugin's 'activate()' function. _Must_ be populated before being invoked at runtime.

 ### Example